Skip to content

 What is Speed Estimation?

 Speed estimation is the process of calculating the rate of movement of an object within a given context, often employed in computer vision applications.
-Using Ultralytics YOLO11 you can now calculate the speed of object using object tracking alongside distance and time data, crucial for tasks like traffic and surveillance.
+Using Ultralytics YOLO11 you can now calculate the speed of objects using object tracking alongside distance and time data, crucial for tasks like traffic monitoring and surveillance.
 The accuracy of speed estimation directly influences the efficiency and reliability of various applications, making it a key component in the advancement of intelligent systems and real-time decision-making processes.

 Watch: Speed Estimation using Ultralytics YOLO11